ningkaiyang/Clash-Level-Calculator/README.md

 Python implementation of the Level 16 Update Optimization Engine.
 The tool ingests your current Clash Royale inventory and returns the most efficient upgrade sequence to maximize King Tower XP under the current economy as of December 9th, 2025.
 Created and maintained by Nickolas Yang (ningkaiyang on Discord and Clash Royale).

 ## Quick start
-Set a CLash Royale Developer API Key in your runtime environment (like zshrc) or replace directly into the Python script at `./clash_level_calculator/clients/royale_api.py` (but make sure not to push this one into Git).
+Set a Clash Royale Developer API Key in your runtime environment (like zshrc) or replace directly into the Python script at `./clash_level_calculator/clients/royale_api.py` (but make sure not to push this one into Git).

 Then, just run:
 ```bash